ARTICLES

 Are Nasturtiums Perennial?

 This is a question that comes up often, and the answer depends on where you live.
-In the strictest sense, most garden nasturtiums (Tropaeolum majus) are tender perennials.
+In the strictest sense, most garden Nasturtiums (Tropaeolum majus) are tender perennials.
 In their native South American habitat and in frost-free climates, they can live and flower for several years.
 However, in most temperate gardens, they are treated as annuals because they cannot survive frost and die back completely when cold weather arrives.

-So, are nasturtiums perennial in your garden?
+So, are Nasturtiums perennial in your garden?
 If you live in USDA zones 9 to 11, or in similarly mild climates, yes, you may find that they persist and regrow from year to year, especially if they self-seed freely.
 In colder regions, you will need to resow their seeds each spring.

 Can I grow nasturtium seeds in pots or window boxes?
 And how long does it take for the nasturtium seeds to germinate?

-Photo by @deogardener
+Photo by @wexthuset

-Some other Tropaeolum species, like Tropaeolum speciosum (the flame nasturtium) or Tropaeolum tuberosum, are hardier perennials with underground tubers that survive cold winters.
+Some other Tropaeolum species, like Tropaeolum speciosum (the flame Nasturtium) or Tropaeolum tuberosum, are hardier perennials with underground tubers that survive cold winters.
 These are less commonly grown but worth exploring if you want a perennial option.

 Nasturtium in the Kitchen: Their Seeds, Leaves, and Flowers Are Edible